xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ],
 ```

-Next we need to add the Tailwind directives to the `src/index.css` file, add the following to the top of the file:
+Next we need to add the Tailwind directives to the `src/index.css` file.
+To do this, add the following to the top of the file:

 ```css title="src/index.css"
 @tailwind base;